yassineelhallaoui/Ganges-River-Water-Analysis-and-Visualization/README.md

 ## Introduction

 Welcome to the Ganges River Water Analysis and Visualization project repository!
-This project aims to provide a comprehensive analysis of water quality in the Ganges River, India, utilizing satellite imagery, weather data, and water quality indices.
+This project aims to provide a comprehensive analysis of water quality in a selected area in the Ganges River, India, utilizing satellite imagery, weather data, and water quality indices.
 The repository contains Python scripts and Jupyter Notebooks that automate the retrieval of satellite and weather data, process the data, and generate visualizations to gain insights into the river's water quality.

 ## Motivation